CloudwithNicholas/CloudwithNicholas/README.md

 <br/> ## Hi 👋,
-I'm Nicholas Chang, I'm a Platform Engineer 👨‍💻 who is passionate about Azure, Devops, Azure Devops and all things infrastructure as code.
+I'm Nicholas, I'm a Platform Engineer 👨‍💻 who is passionate about Azure, Devops, Azure Devops and all things infrastructure as code.

 - 🔭 I’m currently working on Azure